Walter Dabney Blair

 Walter Dabney Blair (June 14, 1877 – January 11, 1953) was an American architect.
-He designed several buildings in Charlottesville, Virginia and, with James Edwin Ruthven Carpenter Jr., The Stahlman in Nashville, Tennessee, listed on the National Register of Historic Places.
+Two of his buildings—Grelen, a Georgian Revival house near Orange, Virginia, and (with James Edwin Ruthven Carpenter Jr.) The Stahlman in Nashville, Tennessee—are listed on the National Register of Historic Places.
+The Lewis H. Blair House on Monument Avenue in Richmond, Virginia, designed by Blair for his father, is a contributing property to the Monument Avenue Historic District.

 Early life

-Blair was born on June 14, 1877, in Amelia, Virginia, near Richmond.
-He attended Richmond College, the University of Virginia, the University of Pennsylvania, and the École des Beaux-Arts.
+Blair was born on June 14, 1877, in Amelia, Virginia, near Richmond, the son of Alice Wayles Harrison and Lewis Harvie Blair, a prominent businessman, author, and political thinker.
+He attended Richmond College, the University of Virginia, the University of Pennsylvania, and the École des Beaux-Arts, studying architecture.

 Career

 Blair taught Architectural Design at Cornell University in 1903–1904.
-He designed several buildings on the campus of the University of Virginia as well as the public library in Charlottesville.
-He also designed the Warner Library in Tarrytown, New York and the Edwin Gould Foundation building in New York City.
+He designed several buildings on the campus of the University of Virginia as well as the McIntire Public Library in Charlottesville.
+Also in Virginia is Grelen, a Georgian Revival house near Orange, designed by Blair in 1935; it was listed on the National Register of Historic Places in 1998.
+Blair also designed the Warner Library in Tarrytown, New York, and the Edwin Gould Foundation building in New York City.